-6. Exit the dialog "Create archive: Step -2- " via the "Apply" button.
+6. Exit the dialog "Create archive: Step -2-" dialog by clicking "Apply".

-You have created the process value archive "Tank_Level_Archive".
-The values of the internal tag "Tank_Level" are archived in this process value archive.
+You have created the "Tank\Level\Archive" process value archive.
+The values of the internal tag "Tank\Level" are written to this process value archive.

-In the next steps you will edit the created process value archive.
+In the next steps, you are going to edit the new process value archive.